I study the diversification, distribution and conservation of

-interesting biological questions are ever fully answered and progress towards answering them invariably opens up a variety of others.
+interesting biological questions are ever fully answered and progress in answering them invariably confronts a variety of others.
 Curiosity, opportunity, and a bit of wanderlust have diversified my program and caused it to span two continents.
 I'm not complaining though!

 Density of terrestrial vertebrate species, courtesy of savingspecies.org.
 Is there any wonder why I study tropical animals?